MattGibney/DarkCurse/docs/about.md

 want to let go.
 Even thought he player base has long since moved on to other, more modern games, I still wanted to keep playing Dark Throne.

 My professional background is in web development.
 I've worked my way up from my first job as tech support in an office through to junior developer.
 After that, i've climbed the ladder.
-With new experiences and challenges, i've reached the point where I work as a technical leader for a large organisation.
+With new experiences and challenges, i've reached the point where I work as a technical leader for a large organization.
 I design and build systems and services that process millions of requests a day.
 I have teams spread across the world, with the way things are set up, we never stop building.